ishwar-jethwani/ultraxpert-main/README.md

 "# UltraExperts"
-"This is a Frelancing Plateform which allows you to spred your shine of knowladge around the world"
+"This is a Freelancing Plateform which allows you to spred your shine of knowladge around the world"